Course Overview

 English language requirements: If your first language is not English, we require proof of English language proficiency –please see the English Language Requirements page.

-Please note that applicants are invited to interview on a case-by-case basis.
+We welcome applicants with other forms of academic and relevant professional experience.
+Please note that applicants may be invited to interview on a case-by-case basis.

 Fees and Funding